redbadger/deploy/readme.md

 1.  walks down any top-level directories that contain changes
 1.  gathers yaml files (however they are nested)
 1.  applies the manifests to a Kubernetes cluster using `kubctl`.

+### `deploy request`

+1.  checks out the cluster repo specified
+1.  copies the specified manifests into a new branch
+1.  commits, pushes and raises a PR requesting deployment

+### Note:

 This is an experiment to demonstrate how a CI/CD system might deploy to environments by opening a Pull Request on a "cluster repo" with the intention "please will you accept this configuration".
 It's early days and not production ready.